-- Active and passive Jump Clients update upon their first check-in with the appliance subsequent to the appliance's update.
+- Active and passive Jump Clients queue for update upon their first check-in with the appliance subsequent to the appliance's update.
 These check-in events occur at regular intervals outbound from the Jump Client host over TCP port 443 to the appliance.
 Active Jump Clients check in immediately after an upgrade is complete on the appliance.
 Passive Jump Clients check in upon boot up, upon having a connection made from the access console, upon being told to check in from the system tray icon, and at least once every 24 hours.

 - After an upgrade, deployed Jumpoints should automatically update.

 Note: When upgrading to a new software version, please allow some time for all Jump Clients to come back online before moving forward with any other upgrading processes.

 - Bomgar Connection Agents will update automatically after the site upgrades.

 - Bomgar Integration Clients will not automatically update after the site upgrades.
 Integration Clients will need to be re-installed manually.
 Integration Client installers are available from the Downloads page of ssc.bomgar.com.

 - Upon upgrading, it will be necessary to regenerate any installer packages previously created for Jump Clients and access consoles.
 The clients themselves will update as described above.
 However, the installer files for them will invalidate once the appliance which generated them is upgraded.